slevis-lmwg/gitops-harbor-workshop_slevis/README.md

    touch .github/workflows/flask-app-cicd.yaml
    ```

-3. Open the file and add the following workflow configuration:
+3. Open the file and add the following workflow configuration: **Note:** If you used Docker Hub make sure to replace the HARBOR secrets to match the ones used for Docker Hub.

 ```yaml
 name: Flask App CI/CD Pipeline